dylstar135/Random-quote-generator-mk1/README.md

 Click the Twitter icon to share the current quote on your Twitter account.
 Customization
-Explore the codebase to understand how quotes are loaded and displayed.
-As you tailor this app to a Lord of the Rings theme, consider incorporating Tolkien's quotes and adjusting the visual elements to match the magical atmosphere of Middle-earth.

 Support
 For any issues, questions, or suggestions, feel free to open an issue on GitHub.